-The animal care services manager shall maintain a current record of the serial microchip numbers of dog and cat registrations and registration tags issued, and the names and addresses of persons to whom the same are microchip is issued/updated.
+The animal care services manager shall maintain a current record of the microchip numbers of dog and cat registrations, and the names and addresses of persons to whom the microchip is issued/updated.

 Sec.
 6-31.
 Reduction or waiver of fee during animal health campaigns.